 We have in the past, and may again in the future seek additional capital through a variety of means, including through public or private equity, debt financings or other sources, including up-front payments and milestone payments from strategic collaborations.
 For example, in September 2023, we entered into the Private Placement, and in January 2024, we entered into the Sales Agreement with TD Cowen pursuant to which we may offer and sell, from time to time through TD Cowen, at our option, shares of our common stock having an aggregate offering price of up to \$150.0 million.
+During the six months ended June 30, 2024, the Company issued 1,772,278 shares of its common stock under the Sales Agreement.
 To the extent that we raise additional capital through the sale of equity or convertible debt or equity securities, including pursuant to sales under the Sales Agreement, your ownership interest will be diluted, our stock price could fall and the terms may include liquidation or other preferences that adversely affect your rights as a stockholder.
 Such financing may result in dilution to stockholders, imposition of debt covenants, increased fixed payment obligations or other restrictions that may affect our business.
 If we raise additional funds through up-front payments or milestone payments pursuant to strategic collaborations with third parties, we may have to relinquish valuable rights to palazestrant or future product candidates we may develop, or grant licenses on terms that are not favorable to us.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.